scriptPilot/add-php-backend/README.md

 ## How it works

-- ✅ no dependency will be added to the repository
+- **no dependency** will be added to the repository
-- ✅ you have full control of all source files for fine tuning
+- you have **full control** of all source files for fine tuning

-- running "npx add-php-backend" will download the package in a cache folder
+- running `npx add-php-backend` will download the package in a cache folder
-- the package main script will **create some files** to your project folder if not exist:
+- the package main script will **create some files** in the project folder if not exist:
   - `docker/` folder with Dockerfiles
   - `public/api.php` initialization of the PHP CRUD API
   - `public/credentials.template.php` to be renamed to `credentials.php` for production